agbaroni/token_introspection_with_headers/README.md

 |value|Identifies the claim to be extracted from the introspection response and put into the header|||false|
 |value_type|How to evaluate 'value'|plain|**plain**:Evaluate 'value' as plain text.<br>**liquid**: Evaluate 'value' as liquid.| false|

+# Openshift Operator configuration

+If the ImageStream has been created in the same project where APICast resides, add the following line to the APICast spec in the Operator CR:

+image: 'image-registry.openshift-image-registry.svc:5000/**\<Project Name>**/amp-apicast:custom'

+**Note:** is important to change both the 3Scale managed and the external APICasts images since the 3Scale managed Staging APICast is being used by 3Scale Admin as policy repository.
+If the component isn't updated the policy won't be available in 3Scale console.

 # License